OpenEvalProject/evals/manuscripts/elife-65117/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04xx1tc24 Max Planck Institute for Biology of Ageing Cologne Germany
+1. Max Planck Institute for Biology of Ageing Cologne Germany ([ROR:04xx1tc24](https://ror.org/04xx1tc24))
-2. https://ror.org/00rcxh774 University of Cologne Cologne Germany
+2. University of Cologne Cologne Germany ([ROR:00rcxh774](https://ror.org/00rcxh774))

 † Corresponding author

 ## Abstract

 Aging individuals exhibit a pervasive decline in adaptive immune function, with important implications for health and lifespan.
 Previous studies have found a pervasive loss of immune-repertoire diversity in human peripheral blood during aging; however, little is known about repertoire aging in other immune compartments, or in species other than humans.
-Here, we perform the first study of immune-repertoire aging in an emerging model of vertebrate aging, the African turquoise killifish ( Nothobranchius furzeri ).
+Here, we perform the first study of immune-repertoire aging in an emerging model of vertebrate aging, the African turquoise killifish (Nothobranchius furzeri).
 Despite their extremely short lifespans, these killifish exhibit complex and individualized heavy-chain repertoires, with a generative process capable of producing millions of distinct productive sequences.
 Whole-body killifish repertoires decline rapidly in within-individual diversity with age, while between-individual variability increases.
 Large, expanded B-cell clones exhibit far greater diversity loss with age than small clones, suggesting important differences in how age affects different B-cell populations.
 The immune repertoires of isolated intestinal samples exhibit especially dramatic age-related diversity loss, related to an elevated prevalence of expanded clones.
 Lower intestinal repertoire diversity was also associated with transcriptomic signatures of reduced B-cell activity, supporting a functional role for diversity changes in killifish immunosenescence.
 Our results highlight important differences in systemic vs. organ-specific aging dynamics in the adaptive immune system.

 ## Introduction